PanderMusubi/fast-secure-webservice-with-nosql/README.md

 ======
 Clients to test are Python scripts

 ./upload.py encrypts and Base64 encodes a payload and sends it in a POST request to webservice plurals.
+This call will be made again after x hours when reply is not successful.

 ./get_score.py encrypts and Base64 encodes user_id and and sends it with location in a POST request to webservice score.
+This call may be made only once every 24 hours, client will govern this.

 Server
 ======